ashwinmr/docs/main.md

 - Start with a container
 - Container should have rows
 - Rows should have columns
-- Columns can have stuff or more rows.
+- Columns can have stuff.
+- Columns should have containers if they need rows again.
+    - Otherwise the rows have to be margin 0 and cols have to be padding zero.
 - `flex-grow-1` will grow in the direction of the parent flex (`flex-column` or `flex-row`)
     - Rows are flex-rows by default.
 - When you want to `flex-grow-1` a row, it will only work if it's parent is a `d-flex flex-column`